 Cadillac's Seville was known for years as a potent road car.
 The STS builds solidly upon that reputation, adding a stylish exterior and ample technology.

 Smooth-riding and well-controlled on good pavement, the STS isn't especially troublesome on rougher patches, either.
 The sedan steers with a light feel, comports itself neatly on wet pavement and yields confident sensations.

 Unfortunately, the ride seems worse with Magnetic Ride Control.
 When rolling through broken or lumpy pavement, the model equipped with all-wheel drive felt less confident.

-A performance-oriented V edition of the STS goes on sale as a 2006 model.
+A performance-oriented V edition of the STS went on sale as a 2006 model.
 Equipped with a supercharged 4.4-liter V-8 that produces 469 hp at 6,400 rpm and 439 pounds-feet of torque at 3,800 rpm, the STS-V can accelerate from zero to 60 mph in less than 5 seconds.
-The supercharged Northstar engine teams with a new six-speed-automatic transmission.
-Cadillac claims that during shifts, power is instantly lowered and then carefully ramped back up, making gear changes virtually unnoticed.
+The supercharged Northstar engine teams with a new six-speed automatic transmission.
+Cadillac says that during shifts, power is instantly lowered and then carefully ramped back up, making gear changes virtually unnoticed.

 Special STS-V design touches include a larger, polished stainless-steel wire-mesh grille; a lower front fascia that contains a bigger grille; brake-cooling ducts; and a splitter to counteract lift.
 Rocker panels are lower than usual, and the special sculpted hood allows space for the engine's supercharger.
 The STS-V features 10-spoke, painted, aluminum-alloy wheels.
 Features inside include hand-wrapped leather surfaces, Olive Ash Burl wood appointments and suede fabric seat inserts.
 Back to top